Food coloring: History

 With the onset of the industrial revolution, people became dependent on foods produced by others.
-These new urban dwellers demanded food at low cost.
-Analytical chemistry was still primitive and regulations few.
-The adulteration of foods flourished.
+Populations living in large cities required consistent, low cost food options and, at that time, few regulations were in place to control and monitor the food supply.
+The analytical methods needed to detect and identify artificially colored foods did not yet exist, therefore, the adulteration of foods flourished.
 Heavy metal and other inorganic element-containing compounds turned out to be cheap and suitable to "restore" the color of watered-down milk and other foodstuffs, some more lurid examples being: